top of page

 In an Employer Market:

-Streamline Screening – Use structured interviews and consistent evaluation criteria to identify the best performers in a larger pool.
+1. Streamline Screening – Use structured interviews and consistent evaluation criteria to identify top performers from a larger pool.

 Why Many Companies Experience Both Markets at Once

 It’s important to note that these dynamics don’t always apply equally across an organization.
-A single company may face a candidate market for high-skill roles and an employer market for entry-level positions at the same time.
+A single company may simultaneously face a candidate market for high-skill roles and an employer market for entry-level positions.

 For example: